MoriaRoz/DBProject_212940399_325439305/README.md

 #### Volunteering screen
   - The top table allows you to search for a volunteering by date, location and hour
-      - Enter date, location and hour -> click the search button.
+      - Enter date, location and hour -> click the "search" button.
       - After an existing volunteering is found, the fields are filled with the details:
-          - To update volunteering insert the new fields -> clicking the update button.
+          - To update volunteering insert the new fields -> clicking the "update" button.
-          - To delete the volunteering -> clicking the delete button.
+          - To delete the volunteering -> clicking the "delete" button.
-      - To add a new volunteering filling in all the details -> clicking the add button.
+      - To add a new volunteering filling in all the details -> clicking the "add" button.
-      - To clear the contents of the fields -> clicking the clear button.
+      - To clear the contents of the fields -> clicking the "clear" button.
   - The table below shows all volunteering in the database and for each one, whether there is a ride and the participating volunteers:
       - Clicking on the ambulance will lead to [Ride details screen](#Ride-details-screen)
       - Clicking on the X will pop up a question asking if you want to add a ride and if so, it will open [Add ride screen](#Add-ride-screen)